hmc-cs111-fall2016/project-ideas/free-2.md

 This idea is certainly bigger than the calendar DSL, and perhaps too big to be done in a semester.
 Both the language and the systems part could balloon to be formidable tasks.
-The systems part involves creating a secure way buy and sell stocks, which could get complicated.
+The systems part involves creating a secure way to buy and sell stocks, which could get complicated.
 It would be possible to have the DSL merely calculate what the user _should_ do, and leave the actual trading for the user, but that would defeat the purpose of making it fast.
 An ideal possibility would